RA factor test Cost, Procedure, Normal Range, and Risk

 It indicates that your blood contains little or no rheumatoid factor.
 However, this does not rule out rheumatoid arthritis or other health issues.
 Many rheumatoid arthritis patients have little or no rheumatoid factor.
 If you have rheumatoid arthritis symptoms but your RF test results are normal, your clinician may conduct further tests to make a diagnosis.

 It indicates that you have a greater amount of rheumatoid factor in your blood.
 This may not necessarily imply that rheumatoid factors are to blame for your symptoms.
 However, the higher your RF test findings, the more probable you have a disease associated with rheumatoid factors.
-More tests may be performed by your physician to determine whether you have:
+Your physician may perform more tests to determine whether you have:

 • Rheumatoid arthritis